 where k is 0.20 if measurements are in mg/dl and 0.45 if in mmol/l.

-Elevated cholesterol in the bloodstream via high LDL-c levels leads to atherosclerosis, the build-up of fatty deposits in the blood vessels, which constrict blood flow and can lead to vascular complications.
-Alternatively, part of the deposit can detach from the artery walls, forming a clot that can lead to a heart attach or stroke.
+Elevated cholesterol in the bloodstream via high LDL-c levels leads to atherosclerosis, the build-up of fatty deposits in the blood vessels.
+These fatty deposits constrict blood flow and can lead to vascular complications or alternatively, part of the deposit can detach from the artery walls, forming a clot that can lead to a heart attack or stroke.
 Globally, the prevalence of elevated total cholesterol, or hypercholestoreolemia, was estimated by the World Health Organisation to be approximately 40%.

 1.3.2 Statins

 Statins are by far the most common method of lipid regulation currently prescribed.
-Statins inhibit the conversion of 3-Hydroxy-3-Methylglutaryl-Coenzyme-A (HMG-CoA) into mevalonic acid, by compeitivlely binding with HMG-CoA Reductase (HMG-CoA-R).
-This conversion is the key rate limiting step in the biochemical pathway that produces cholesterol (see Figure (), allowing statins to reduce the production of LDL cholesterol.
+Statins inhibit the conversion of 3-Hydroxy-3-Methylglutaryl-Coenzyme-A (HMG-CoA) into mevalonic acid, by competivlely binding with HMG-CoA Reductase (HMG-CoA-R).
+This conversion limits the rate at which the biochemical pathway produces cholesterol (see Figure ()), allowing statins to reduce the production of LDL cholesterol.

 (ref:statin-mechanisam-cap) Statin mechanism of action: Overview of the

-Statins can either be lipophilic or hydrophilic, with several of the common brands falling into each category.
+Statins can either be lipophilic or hydrophilic, with several of the common brands falling into these categories.
 The distinction between the two is of particular importance in the assessment of their impact on dementia, as only lipophilic statins can cross the blood brain barrier.
 However, this is only applicable if the relationship between statins and dementia risk is independent of their impact on circulating blood levels.

 1.3.3 Other lipid regulating agents (LRA)

-There are a range of other interventions that can be used to modify a persons lipid profile, though each act is slightly different ways.
-Most commonly though, these treatments are either used as adjunct (additional) treatments with statins therapy, or are used in situations where statins are contra-indicated or not tolerated.
+There are a range of other interventions that can be used to modify a person’s lipid profile, with each one acting in slightly different ways.
+However, in general, these treatments are either used as adjunct (additional) treatments with statins therapy, or are used in situations where statins are contra-indicated or not tolerated.

 The most commonly used non-statin therapeutic is ezetimbibe, which prevents intestinal absorption of cholesterol.
 However, when used alone, it has a limited LDL-c lowering effect, leading to the creation of combined statin/ezetimbe therapies (both compounds contained in a single pill, as opposed to complimentary treatemnts).